Documentation

 What happens automatically:

-• CSV Schema logical validation (column definition logic, constraint compatibility)
+• Logical validation (field/column definition logic, constraint compatibility)

-User Experience: When adding a schema file reference, the file is automatically validated for both structure and logic.
+User Experience: When adding a schema file reference, the format is detected automatically and the file is validated for both structure and logic.
 If validation fails, you see detailed error information and cannot save the reference until issues are resolved.

 3. Validate CSV Data Using Schema